ppy/osu-wiki/news/2018/2018-04-24-project-loved-week-of-april-22nd.md

 [Chopin - Revolutionary Etude](https://osu.ppy.sh/beatmapsets/539300) by ::Louis Cyphre::{ user=186243 }\
 *written by ::Toy::{ user=2757689 }*

 One of the most infamous 9\* maps out there, ::Louis Cyphre::{ user=186243 }'s extra difficulty originally found in the description of his [ranked set of Revolutionary Etude](https://osu.ppy.sh/beatmapsets/66350#osu/193647) quickly rose to fame as one of the most popular "impossible" maps on the market.
-High profile players ::Azer::{ user=2155578 } and [Cookiezi](https://osu.ppy.sh/users/124493) also helped boost its popularity through stream highlights of plays on the map.
+High profile players ::Azer::{ user=2155578 } and ::Cookiezi::{ user=124493 } also helped boost its popularity through stream highlights of plays on the map.
 The erratic, geometrically patterned jumble of circles and sliders has since become one of the game's most acclaimed aim tests.

 [![](/wiki/shared/news/2018-04-24-project-loved-week-of-april-22nd/osu/ultramarine.jpg)](https://osu.ppy.sh/community/forums/topics/735986)

 [Seiryu - Ultramarine](https://osu.ppy.sh/beatmapsets/107377) by ::RLC::{ user=1047883 }\
 *written by ::Kaifin::{ user=2596942 }*

 ::RLC::{ user=1047883 }'s [Ultramarine](https://osu.ppy.sh/beatmapsets/107377) is a classic mapset and tournament staple that was first uploaded in 2013.
-Featuring a full spread of difficulties from an all star cast of mappers such as ::fanzhen0019::{ user=418699 } and [yf_bmp](https://osu.ppy.sh/users/1243669), every difficulty in this set is wonderful to both play and look at.
+Featuring a full spread of difficulties from an all star cast of mappers such as ::fanzhen0019::{ user=418699 } and ::yf\1bmp::{ user=1243669 }, every difficulty in this set is wonderful to both play and look at.
 There's not much to say about this map, other than commenting on just how well executed this whole mapset is!

 [![](/wiki/shared/news/2018-04-24-project-loved-week-of-april-22nd/osu/heiju.jpg)](https://osu.ppy.sh/community/forums/topics/735987)